 Q1: What are the differences between the free and the premium version?

 The main purpose of the app is to help people and ultimately save lives.
-Although the free version includes all the basics to reach this goal, developing and maintaining such an app has a cost.
+Although the free version includes all the basics for this purpose, developing and maintaining Medical ID has a cost.

-|Quick access to medical information from the lock screen|
+|Quick access to medical data from your lock screen|

-|Neaby hospitals localisation|
+|Nearby hospitals localisation|

-|Customisable lock screen widgets|
+|Customizable lock screen widgets|

-|Multiple SMS alert contacts|
+|SMS alert contacts|